CarmineM74/lvl8/README.md

 # CarmineGql

-## GenStage Pipeline
+## GQL Modifications

-Now that we have all our emails in place, we're going to write a system to run through all the users daily and generate an auth token unique to that user, it will store it within some sort of cache, for us to then be able to give this auth token to the user.
-For the purpose of this assignment, no external libraries are allowed.
-To do this we're going to create a GenStage system that will allow us to Produce users and our consumers can generate tokens for that user or remove stale ones if necessary

-### Solution
-GenStage will perform token generation, while storage can be cached using ETS and NonBlockingGenServer, the same way we did with GqlRequestStats

-Producer will populate Tokens cache daily with unique auth token per user.
+Now that we have our auth tokens being generated, we need a way to get a token for a current user using GraphQL.
+What we're going to do, is add an `auth_token` field to our user type, and have that return the auth_token from our cache, for the user.
+We're also going to add a subscription for `userAuthToken(user_id: String!): string` which will trigger whenever a new token is generated for a specific user_id.

 ### Notes
-- What should happen if the an attempt to fetch the token is performed while the cache is being purged?
+- Tests must be written for the GQL part
+- Should we also write tests for the auth tokens cache?